 Getting Needed Medical Services

-Teenager Laura Mendoza de Ramirez needed urgent medical care during her pregnancy.
+Teenager "Lucy" needed urgent medical care during her pregnancy.
 Her baby was at high risk with a diagnosis of intra-uterine growth retardation.
-Because of bureaucratic red tape, Laura’s Medicaid application was rejected.
-Through the help of CNPLS, Laura got her Medicaid coverage and received urgent obstetric care.
-She delivered a healthy baby boy.
+But, because of bureaucratic red tape, "Lucy's" Medicaid application was rejected.
+With the help of CNPLS, "Lucy" successfully appealed her Medicaid rejection and received urgent obstetric care, delivering a healthy baby boy.

-Ana Herrero de Roces: At 90 years of age, Ana could no longer hear but always dreamt of spending her last years as an American citizen.
-CNPLS worked in conjunction with the Portland-based International Refugee Center of Oregon to get Ana a special naturalization interview that took into account her age, limited English and her disability.
-By the strength of her personality, determination and pluck, Mrs. Herrero passed her INS exam and joined her children, grand children and great-grandchildren in sharing a common American citizenship.
+At 90 years of age, "Amelia" could no longer hear but always dreamt of spending her last years as an American citizen.
+CNPLS worked in conjunction with the Portland-based International Refugee Center of Oregon to get "Amelia" a special naturalization interview that took into account her age, limited English and her disability.
+By the strength of her personality, determination and pluck, "Amelia" passed her INS exam and joined her children, grand children and great-grandchildren in sharing a common American citizenship.

 Abandoned by Daughter